luevano/luevano.xyz/blog/src/g/gogodot_jam3_devlog_1.md

 ![Snake - Basic movement with all body parts](images/g/gogodot_jam3/snake_basic_movement_added_body_parts.gif "Snake - Basic movement with all body parts")

 Now, we need to handle adding body parts after the snake is complete and already moved for a bit, this will require a queue so we can add part by part in the case that we eat multiple pieces of food in a short period of time.
-For this we need to add some signals: `snake_add_new_segment(type)`, `snake_added_new_segment(type)`, `snake_added_initial_segments` and use them when makes sense.
+For this we need to add some signals: `snake_adding_new_segment(type)`, `snake_added_new_segment(type)`, `snake_added_initial_segments` and use them when makes sense.
 Now we need to add the following:

 ```gdscript
 var body_segment_stack: Array